 Vicious circle – the high turnover of social workers is extremely costly to the state, it leads to the shortage in foster homes thus increasing the load on a foster parent support system.

 - Strengths: What do you see as the organization, cause, or movement’s strengths and advantages?

 - Weaknesses: Where are their greatest deficiencies or challenges?

-Greatest weakness is the lack of community involvement that causes shortage of adults willing to become foster parents.
+The greatest weakness is the lack of community involvement that causes a shortage of adults willing to become foster parents.
 This is due to the poor support system and overloaded foster care.

 - Opportunities: Given the current industry climate and community – what opportunities can they take advantage of?

-Develop more local sanctuary programs that help protect recently dislocated and removed from homes children.
+Develop more local sanctuary programs that help protect recently dislocated and removed from homes of children.

 Create an image for the foster care system.